noqqe/why-openbsd.rocks/content/fact/doas.md

 title: "doas(1)"
 ---

-`doas` replaced `sudo` because of various security flaws, an unmaintable and bloated a codebase. `doas` is easy to configure and use and suits for most usecases.
-Besides that it has a very small and elegant codebase.
+`doas` replaced `sudo` because of security flaws, a large and complex codebase. `doas` is easy to configure and use and suits for most usecases.
+Besides that it has very small and elegant sourcecode.

 ```
 permit nopass <user> as root